Updated October 2017

 .
 Then there was the surfy soft-snow specialists, the Salomon QST 99

 .
-The models that we feel are the most versatile for a broad range of terrain and conditions are consequently our four highest scorers: the Volk Mantra
+The models that we feel are the most versatile for a broad range of terrain and conditions are consequently our two highest scorers: the Volk Mantra

 Our testers skating towards advanced terrain for some test runs.